 We currently have four students doing FYP projects within our group.

 HiDALGO is a Horizon 2020 Centre of Excellence which is active from December 2018 until December 2021.
-We will focus on establishing scalable global challenge applications on large supercomputers, and Brunel will in particular focus on creating advanced coupled simulations on forced migrant.
+We will focus on establishing scalable global challenge applications on large supercomputers, and Brunel will in particular focus on creating forced migration models, taking into account weather data from ECMWF as well as telecommunications data.
 For more information, please see hidalgo-project.eu.

 VECMA runs from June 2018 until June 2021.
 We will focus on verification, validation and uncertainty quantification for multiscale computing applications.
 In particular, we will focus on making this possible using very large supercomputers.
+We at Brunel manage the technical activities, and we are responsible for the Multiscale Migration Prediction application.
 For more information, please see www.vecma.eu.
+As part of this project, we have released the VECMA toolkit as well.

 Many of the blood flow and materials simulations I run these days have been made possible through the UK Consortium on Mesoscale Engineering Sciences (UKCOMES), in which I represent Brunel University London as an Associate Partner.